MicrosoftDocs/azure-docs/articles/active-directory/user-help/my-account-portal-sign-ins-page.md

 ## View sign-in activity on Android

-Each time you sign in to view or change security information, you must sign in to your work or school account to continue.
+Each time you view or change security information, you must sign in to your work or school account to continue.

 1. Open the Microsoft Authenticator app, and select the home page for your work or school account.